Second Mongol invasion of Hungary: Central/Northern Hungary, Transcarpathia, and Western Transylvania

 Talabuga, who led the main army in Northern Hungary, was stopped by the heavy snow of the Carpathians.
 On the march up, his force was devastated by logistical factors, namely a shortage of food which caused the deaths of thousands of his soldiers, as attested to by the Galician-Volynian Chronicle and certain contemporary Polish sources.
 This was likely the result of the traditional tactics of castle warfare, which involve starving out the invaders by hoarding all available food stocks, while launching small raids and sallies from the castles.
 Polish chroniclers hostile to the Hungarian king stated that Ladislaus was too cowardly to face the Mongols in a straight battle, very likely a misinterpretation of successful battle avoidance and scorched earth tactics.
+In addition to famine, Polish sources also allege that the Mongols had been struck by an epidemic of some sort.